 Emails are immediately sent to recommenders as soon as students submit Section A. Applicants should check with their recommenders to ensure they receive the notification.
 Occasionally, recommenders will not receive the email if the applicant entered the recommender's email address incorrectly or the email was blocked by a spam/junk filter.
 If the notification has not been received, students should instruct the recommender to contact the Levine Scholars Office at firstname.lastname@example.org or 704-687-5880.

 Remember that the application materials and essays are the first items a committee reviewer will see about you.
 Consider how you want to make a first impression.
 Application materials and essays should be complete, well packaged and absent grammatical or spelling errors.
 Your responses should be thoughtful, succinct, and showcase a depth of thought that reflects careful consideration of the questions.
 The most engaging and compelling essays are clearly focused and tell a story.
-Your writing should reveal your passions and personality, demonstrate your ability to communicate effectively in writing, and include robust details that cannot be gleaned from your transcripts and test scores.
+Your writing should reveal your passions and personality, demonstrate your ability to communicate effectively in writing, and include robust details that cannot be gleaned from your transcripts.

 We are not looking for a specific set of activities; rather we are interested in how you have chosen to invest your time and effort outside of the classroom during high school.
 Have you been a member of groups and organizations?
 Have you demonstrated leadership that goes beyond title?
 Have you engaged in research or summer enrichment opportunities?
 Have you invested significant time in a few large projects, worked at jobs that developed certain skills and/or led community service projects?
 A laundry list of clubs, organization memberships and leadership titles does not always equate to impactful leadership and/or significant service.

-Candidates must be applicants for freshman enrollment at UNC Charlotte in a bachelor's program for the fall term immediately following their high school graduation.
+Candidates must be applicants for first-year enrollment at UNC Charlotte in a bachelor's program for the fall term immediately following their high school graduation.
 Applicants must be U.S. citizens or permanent residents and should present an excellent academic record, demonstrate a commitment to community service and possess a capacity for ethical leadership.